VSide: Celebrities

 Since the appearance of bands members of The Pussycat Dolls in the early versions of the application, bands and solo artists, TV casts and other media personalities have made appearances in vSide.
 Due to Interscope Records and Downtown Records partnering with Doppelganger, known artists under these labels promoted themselves within vSide by holding events.
-For Instance, DJ AM has his own club in vSide based on the LAX nightclub in Los Angeles, which stays in one of vSide's districts even after his passing.
+For Instance, DJ AM has his own club in vSide based on the LAX nightclub in Los Angeles, which stays in one of vSide's districts even after his death.
 Not being limited to the club, Goldstein also performed in NewVenezia's main venue, the Interscope Lounge.
 On the other hand, the talk show host Tyra Banks has had her own studio built after the real set named "Tyra's Virtual Studio" in vSide.
 At this venue, weekly The Tyra Banks Show after-show parties were held.
 In 2008, a set of the TV show Degrassi: The Next Generation was integrated to a vSide district.
 During the "Degrassi Spirit Week", main characters and producers visited vSide to interact with fans by giving interviews and chatting at events.
 Degrassi: The Next Generation has become the first Canadian television series to launch a presence in vSide.